-For calculation purposes, applications for the 10 percent Tribal Target will not be counted towards the 20 percent Rural Area Target, even if the project is located in a Rural Area - unless the funds for the Tribal Target are fully utilized, in which case a Tribal project in a Rural Area will be counted towards the Rural Area Target.
+For calculation purposes, applications for the 20 percent Native American Entities target will not be counted towards the 20 percent rural areas target, even if the project is located in a rural area - unless the funds for the Native American Entities target is over-subscribed, in which case Native American Entity projects located in rural areas will be counted towards the rural areas target.

-If the funds for the Rural Area Target are not fully utilized, any unused funds will be reallocated to the Tribal Target.
-If the funds for the Tribal Target are not fully utilized (including any carry-over funds from the Rural Area Target), unused funds will be reallocated to the general NHTF fund.
+If the funds for the rural areas target are not fully used, any unused funds will be re-allocated to the Native American Entities target.
+If the funds for the Native American Entities target are not fully used (including any carry-over funds from the rural areas target and general pool of funds), unused funds will be re-allocated to the general pool of NHTF program funds.

-If the funds for the Tribal Target are not fully utilized, any unused funds will be reallocated for the Rural Area Target.
-If the funds for the Rural Area Target are not fully utilized (including any carry-over from the Tribal Target), unused funds will be reallocated to the general NHTF fund.
+If the funds for the Native American Entities target are not fully used, any unused funds will be re-allocated for the rural areas target.
+If the funds for the rural areas target are not fully used (including any carry-over from the Native American Entities target and general pool of funds), unused funds will be re-allocated to the general pool of NHTF program funds.